railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * the product template is the “T-shirt” which contains information common to all sizes and all colors,

-* the variants are “Size:S” and “Colour:Red”, which define the parameters for that size and color,
+* the variants are “Size:S” and “Color:Red”, which define the parameters for that size and color,

 * the final product is thus the combination of the two – t-shirt in size S and color Red.